 The Syndicate is also exposed to the risks resulting from its underwriters accepting risks for premiums which are insufficient to cover the ultimate claims which result from such policies.
-This risk is considered to be heightened in the current competitive underwriting environment which has resulted in downwards pressure on premium rates.
+Although premium rates are starting to rise, this follows a number of years of downwards pressure on premium rates and therefore this risk is considered to be high in the current underwriting environment.
 This trend in premium rates has been factored into the Syndicate's pricing models and risk management tools and is continually monitored to assess whether any corrective action is required.
 Additional controls over the underwriting strategy are described in the section below.